urbit/docs/arvo/overview.md

 needing to worry whether it won't work on someone's ship, since Arvo is an [interpreter](#solid-state-intrepeter) that can accept source code to update itself instead of requiring a pre-compiled binary.
-This essential property is why Urbit is able to act as a personal server while only having the the user experience is akin to that of a web browser.
+This essential property is why Urbit is able to act as a personal server while having a user experience as accessible as a browser.

 ### Event log